modifyhq/user-docs-content-example/reference.md

 #### What kind of files can a register have?

-Register rows can either be multipart yaml files (i.e. both front matter and content) or markdown files with frontmatter delimited by triple-dashed lines.
+Register rows can either be multipart yaml files (i.e. both frontmatter and content) or markdown files with frontmatter delimited by triple-dashed lines.

 Data can be selected out of the body of markdown files using a syntax similar to CSS-selectors (coming soon).